vocdoni/docs/README.md

 + The whole `process` is verifiable by any external observer

 ![overall](https://github.com/vocdoni/docs/raw/master/img/overall_design.png)

-### Identity
-The system is agnostic to the identity scheme used.

-We are developing our implementation using [Iden3](https://iden3.io), which promises an ideal balance of decentralization and scalability.

-Other identity schemes could eventually be integrated.

----

 ## Definitions
 _The following concepts are referenced extensively throughout the document_